StrBoll/OpenDermatology/src/py/training.md

 # In the case of underfitting, you would just increase the number of epochs
 # One good practice is called "Early Stopping"
 # Early Stopping involves stopping the training process when validation accuracy stops improving, this avoids training too much too long

+#Momentum
+# Momentum is a technique used along with the optimizers in order to accelerate learning.
+It allows our model to overcome small bugs in the loss area, so that it can operate much more smoothly
+# It adds a fraction of the previous weight update to the current update, this can help speed up convergence in training
+# Some of the typical values to start with are 0.8, 0.9, and 0.99
+# A high momentum, which would be anything 0.9 and above leads to faster convergence and better, smoother learning
+# However, be warned that if momentum is too high, it will cause the model to "overshoot" and under perform

+#Dropoout Rate
+# Dropout Rate represents a "regularization" technique thats main goal is to prevent overfitting
+# Dropout rate prevents overfitting by randomly setting a fraction of the neurons in a layer to 0 during a forward pass through the network.
+# Setting them to 0 prevents the network from relying too much on specific neurons, which could greatly skew our results if some of our training images are too unique

+#Optimizer (SGD, Adam and more)
+# Optimizer essentially defines how the weights of the model are updated based on loss gradients.
+# Different optimizers are deployed for different solutions, each has their own strengths and weaknesses and use different strategies to adjust the learning rate and improve your convergence of your model
+# Look up the different optimizers

+#Weight Decay
+# Weight Decay is a technique where we penalize large weights in a model to regularize it and reduce overfitting
+# It reduces overfitting by not allowing the model to rely too heavily on specific features in our feature map
+# Best practices are to set it low like somewhere around 0.0001 or 0.01.
+# If the model starts to underfit, we can always reduce our weight decay and it could possibly help